50 Metre Olympic Swimming Pool

 Mount Kelly submitted a bid in 2012 for one of the five Olympic Legacy swimming pools.
 West Devon has become recognised as a region with a strong tradition of excellence in aquatics, and Mount Kelly believed that this was an opportunity to combine this with Mount Kelly's own long-established performance swim programme in a project which would bring together Mount Kelly, the local community, and a number of local schools.

 The new pool was constructed on Mount Kelly's estate, adjacent to the existing 25m pool.
-With the pool itself being part of the Olympic legacy project, and with financial support from Sport England, and by investing significant capital, Mount Kelly was able to bring the project to fruition without recourse to any local goverment or community funding.
+With the pool itself being part of the Olympic legacy project, and with financial support from Sport England, and by investing significant capital, Mount Kelly was able to bring the project to fruition without recourse to any local government or community funding.

 The swimming club now boasts over 2,200 members, and 60% of the pool time is dedicated to use by the local community, schools and other clubs, who otherwise would be unable to enjoy long-course training facilities.